Retrieval adapters (context and memory)

 const query = fromLangChainStructuredQuery(lcQuery);

-You can pass the resulting StructuredQuery into your own retriever filters or recipe steps, regardless of whether your Model adapter comes from AI SDK, LangChain, or LlamaIndex.
+void query;You can pass the resulting StructuredQuery into your own retriever filters or recipe steps.
+The model adapter can come from AI SDK, LangChain or LlamaIndex, and the filter logic stays consistent.

-When to use a Query Engine?
+When to use a query engine

 import { fromLlamaIndexQueryEngine } from "@geekist/llm-core/adapters";